JasbirSingh1535/Cloudlabs-Docs/create_static_website_amazons3.md

 Step 1: If you have completed the above exercises than you will be able to access the static website over an browser.

-In Exercise 2 you were asked to save Bucket website endpoint.
+In Exercise 2 you have saved Bucket website endpoint.

+**Note: Your S3 bucket endpoint will be different than the mentioned in sample arn.**

 Bucket website endpoint Example- http://my-first-website54334-bucket.s3-website-us-east-1.amazonaws.com

 ![Alt text](image-23.png)

-We will user the above end point to access S3 static website.
+you will use your S3 bucket endpoint to access S3 static website.

 Step 2: Open the **http://my-first-website54334-bucket.s3-website-us-east-1.amazonaws.com** in your browser.
 If all the exercises are correctly performed as per instruction you will get below mentioned output.

 ![Alt text](image-24.png)